Legit-Labs/legitify/README.md

 These policies are documented [here](https://legitify.dev).

-In addition, you can use the `--policies-path (-p)` flag to specify a custom directory for OPA policies.

 ## Contribution

 Thank you for considering contributing to Legitify!
 We encourage and appreciate any kind of contribution.